 Uthman ordered Ubayy b.
 Ka'ab to dictate, Zaid b.
 Thabit to write down and Saeed b. al-Aas and Abdur-Rahman b. al-Harth to give grammatical inflections".

 21. Zaid b.
 Thabit said:

-"When we transcribed the Qur'an, I found that an ayah which I had been hearing from the up to
+"When we transcribed the Qur'an, I found that an ayah which I had been hearing from the Prophet ('s) was missing, I found it with Khuzaima b.
+Thabit up to